adhami3310/Footage/README.md

 Logo desgined by kramo.

-Huge thanks to all of the translators who brought Impression to many other languages!
+Huge thanks to all of the translators who brought Footage to many other languages!